netsys-lab/scion-education-network-documentation/docs/source/scion-research/meetings/past.rst

-Past SCION Research Meetings
+Past Meetings
 ============================

-We keep an archive of past meetings:
+We keep an archive of past SCION research meetings:

 .. list-table::
     :widths: 6 1 2 1 1 1